MacKentoch/angular-material-harmony-starter/README.md

 An `angular material` starter written in `ES6` using `jspm`.

-JS an CSS are bundled (*sfx bundled*) so it does not require a server to serve dependencies.

-All you need is to include this simple magic :sparkles: bundle :
+JS an CSS are bundled (*sfx bundled*), so just need to include this simple magic :sparkles: bundle :
 ```javascript
 <script type="text/javascript" src="public/js/appBundle.js"></script>
 ```